Oxford Square Capital Corp. (NASDAQ:OXSQ) Declares $0.04 Monthly Dividend

 Oxford Square Capital Corp.
-(NASDAQ:OXSQ – Get Free Report) declared a monthly dividend on Monday, May 6th, Wall Street Journal reports.
-Stockholders of record on Friday, August 16th will be given a dividend of 0.035 per share on Friday, August 30th.
+(NASDAQ:OXSQ – Get Free Report) announced a monthly dividend on Tuesday, May 7th, Wall Street Journal reports.
+Stockholders of record on Monday, September 16th will be paid a dividend of 0.035 per share on Monday, September 30th.
 This represents a $0.42 annualized dividend and a dividend yield of 13.04%.
-The ex-dividend date is Friday, August 16th.
+The ex-dividend date of this dividend is Monday, September 16th.

 Oxford Square Capital has decreased its dividend payment by an average of 6.3% per year over the last three years.
-Oxford Square Capital has a dividend payout ratio of 116.7% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities research analysts expect Oxford Square Capital to earn $0.36 per share next year, which means the company may not be able to cover its $0.42 annual dividend with an expected future payout ratio of 116.7%.
+Oxford Square Capital has a dividend payout ratio of 116.7% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect Oxford Square Capital to earn $0.36 per share next year, which means the company may not be able to cover its $0.42 annual dividend with an expected future payout ratio of 116.7%.

 About Oxford Square Capital